HFF-Git/VCPU-32/VCPU32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ### System calls

 System calls are function calls from a user code segment to services offered by the kernel.
 Typically, such services are called via a trap mechanism.
 The user program loads the arguments on the stack and then issues a software trap.
-VCPU32 can easily implement this scheme via the BRK instruction, rasing a trap.
+VCPU32 can easily implement this scheme via the BRK instruction, raising a trap.
 Also, the BRK instruction could be enhanced such that the hardware computes a trap vector and simply continues execution at the trap vector location.
-Note that this type of trap handling is very simualar to the architural traps defined.
+Note that this type of trap handling is very similar to the architectural traps defined.

-The downside of such a trap mechamismn, although quite clean and straightforward, is that each call to a kernal sevice will have to store the context and return via the RFI instruction restoring this context.
-The processor pipeline is flushed twice wi th an impact to overall performance.
-VCPU32 offsers an addtional method based on teh conecpt of a GATE instructution as described in the architectire section.
-Each task would however need a geteway page which holds teh stubs for the kernal services.
+The downside of such a trap mechanism, although quite clean and straightforward, is that each call to a kernel service will have to store the context and return via the RFI instruction restoring this context.
+The processor pipeline is flushed twice wi the an impact to overall performance.
+VCPU32 offers an additional method based on the concept of a GATE instruction as described in the architecture section.
+Each task would however need a gateway page which holds the stubs for the kernel services.

 <!--------------------------------------------------------------------------------------------------------->
 <!--------------------------------------------------------------------------------------------------------->